 Some children may be identified as having additional needs which means they require short-term extra support in order to boost progress.
 These interventions are called Wave Two and are additional to whole class Wave One teaching.
-Wave Two interventions are provided by our Learning Support Assistants (LSAs).
+Wave Two interventions are provided by our Teaching Assistants (TAs).

 Children's responses to additional support can provide further information to support the assessment and identification of their needs.
 For children whose progress remains of concern following support at Waves One and Two, the inclusion team carries out additional assessments.
 We use a range of assessments including progress data, observations, standardised tests, assessment of the child's response to extra support, and the views of both parents or carers and the child.
 These assessments may be sufficient to identify that a child has SEN and the nature of the SEN e.g. dyslexic tendencies.
 Referral to an outside agency is made where appropriate in order to obtain further advice on the nature of a child's SEN - this would be the case if a parent is seeking a medical diagnosis such as autism.
-Parents may also contact their GP if concerned about their child's mental health, wellbeing or development.
 Children identified as having SEN are placed at SEN Support.
+Parents can also contact their GP if concerned about their child's mental health or wellbeing.